3 Ways to Improve Gut Health with Whole Foods

 Keep Your Gut Nourished

 Now that we know a few foods to consume to ease digestion and constipation, let's talk about how to keep your gut well nourished to fight infection and boost your mood.
 Probiotics improve gastrointestinal health by adding live beneficial bacteria into the intestinal normal flora.
 Probiotics have many positive effects on the body, such as improving digestion, supporting immunity, increasing metabolism, supporting blood sugar control, as well as positively affecting your mood.
 Prebiotics stimulate the growth and activity of healthy bacteria in the colon.
 Feeding the good bacteria with prebiotic foods can help maintain the correct balance of bacteria and keep you feeling healthy and happy.
 Check out the list below of great probiotic and prebiotic sources.

 A healthy gut begins with what you put into it.
 If you enjoy eating as much as I do, keep these foods in mind while you eat your way to a happy and healthier gut!
-If you have any digestive discomfort to get assessed, our nutrition specialists at Bastyr Center for Natural Health, would love to assist you.
+If you have any digestive discomfort you would like assessed, our specialists at Bastyr Clinic for Natural Health or Bastyr University Clinic would love to assist you.

 Health Tip Written by: Dana Messmore B.S.
 Dietetic Intern

 1. Information H, Statistics H, States D, States D, Center T, Health N. Digestive Diseases Statistics for the United States | NIDDK.
 National Institute of Diabetes and Digestive and Kidney Diseases.
 2017.
 Available at: https://www.niddk.nih.gov/health-information/health-statistics/digestive-diseases.
 Accessed November 1, 2017.

 2. Bischoff S. 'Gut health': a new objective in medicine?.
 BMC Medicine.
 2011;9(1). doi:10.1186/1741-7015-9-24.